nikita-sharov/docs.de-de/applications-for-employment/parkside/cases/linkedin-learning.md

 > [lynda.com](https://web.archive.org/web/20140122181254/http://www.lynda.com), an **online learning company**, today announced its acquisition of video2brain, GmbH, a European-based **online video training company** that specializes in German-, French-, Spanish- and English-language courses. lynda.com announced this acquisition less than one month after the news of its $103 million growth equity investment that positioned it for expanded opportunities in technology, content and international expansion.

 > We have long envisioned the company providing content in multiple languages.
 The two options were to organically grow that capability from scratch, or find a company aligned with our culture and business model.
 What video2brain has built in 11 years is impressive and we are fortunate to welcome their employees, members, partners and authors to lynda.com.
 >
-> ––  Eric Robison, former CEO of lynda.com
+> –  Eric Robison, former CEO of lynda.com

-Nach einer weiteren Übernahme waren wir wieder mal beim Rebranding einer Video-Learning-Plattform beteiligt.
+Nach einer weiteren Übernahme waren wir wieder mal beim Rebranding (Refactoring / Redesign / Rewrite / Remastering …) einer bestehenden Video-Learning-Plattform beteiligt.

-Rebranding, hier, durch das Zusammenführen, die Eingliederung, Integration in neue Produkt- und System-Landschaft(en), Migration der Inhalte und der Beteiligten, könnte neben dem Austauschen des Logos, Anpassung der Schriften und Farben ...
-Refactoring / Redesign / Rewrite
+Rebranding, hier, durch das Zusammenführen, die Eingliederung, Integration in neue Produkt- und System-Landschaft(en), Migration der Inhalte und der Beteiligten, könnte neben dem Austauschen des Logos, Anpassung der Schriften und Farben …

 ## LinkedIn Business Challenge